patrick-crawford/WEB422-Backup/notes/angular-services-intro.md

 ##### Reading Route Parameters

-The ProductDetails component must read the parameter, then load the product based on the ID given in the parameter.
+The ProductDetailsComponent must read the parameter, then load the product based on the ID given in the parameter.
 The ActivatedRoute service provides a params Observable which we can subscribe to to get the route parameters (see Observables).

 ```js